SoftwareSpiridon/SharpSenz/README.md

 # SharpSenz

-**SharpSenz** is a C# intsrumentation library for decoupling reactive code from the main application code.
+**SharpSenz** is a C# intsrumentation library for decoupling reactive code from the main application code interactively as you type your application code in.

 **SharpSenz enables:**
 - Abstracting logging / traces / monitoring away